Nobelz/SIS-Bot/README.md

 # SIS Bot #

-This selenium bot allows you to register for classes on the CWRU SIS portal right at 7:00 AM, virtually guaranteeing a spot in all of your classes.
+This selenium bot allows you to register for classes on the CWRU SIS portal right at 7:00 AM.

 ## Setup Instructions ##
 Make sure Python 3 is installed on your computer.
 Run the following command in terminal: